LUS24/flask_marshmallow_example_count_query/README.md

 # Example of how to perform a query for counting items with flask-marshmallow

-Associated to to perform the query
+Related code to this query

 ## app